Traewelling/traewelling/docs/hosting/README.md

 # Self-Hosting Träwelling

-Träwelling is a Laravel-based web application and can be deployed either directly on a server (“bare metal”) or through containerized setups such as Docker or Nix flake environments.
+Träwelling is a Laravel-based web application and can be deployed either directly on a server (“bare metal”) or through containerized setups such as Docker.

 ---